JoinCODED/WS-Dart-M7-Functions/01_functions/05_required_and_default_arguments.md

-Named arguments by default are not required unlike positional arguments, this is why you got an error with this code:
+Named arguments are required by default unlike positional arguments, this is why you got an error with this code:

 ```dart
 void main() {